Non-Contact Health Monitoring During Daily Personal Care Routines: Method

 \subsection{Neural Network Model}

 The overall architecture of the FusionPhysNet is illustrated in Figure \ref{fig:model}.
-We introduce a novel design in the FusionNet module by incorporating a modality-aware fusion mechanism.
-Specifically, a gated feature selection strategy is employed to adaptively modulate the contribution of each modality based on its global contextual representation, thereby effectively integrating information from both facial RGB and facial IR video streams.
-This design enables the model to dynamically emphasize the more informative modality under varying environmental conditions (e.g., changes in illumination), significantly enhancing the robustness and generalizability of the physiological signal estimation framework.
+We extend the PhysNet~\cite{physnet} backbone with a modality-aware fusion mechanism in FusionNet.
+Specifically, a gated feature selection strategy adaptively modulates the contribution of each modality based on global contextual representations.
+This design enables the model to dynamically emphasize the more informative modality under varying environmental conditions (e.g., changes in illumination), enhancing the robustness and generalizability of the physiological signal estimation framework.